From Engineered to Natural Directions

 Robustness

-Function vectors have a remarkable property: they transfer across different inputs and contexts.
+Function vectors can transfer across some inputs and contexts.

 Pause and think: What function vectors tell us